archie-brown3/umami-dev/DOCS/recipe-edit-implementation.md

 ## 🎯 Overview

-This guide provides step-by-step instructions for implementing a comprehensive recipe edit screen with beautiful UI, robust validation, and seamless Supabase integration. **The manual recipe creation screen has been implemented and reuses the same modular components for consistency.**
+This guide provides step-by-step instructions for implementing a comprehensive recipe edit screen with beautiful UI, robust validation, and seamless Supabase integration. **Both the manual recipe creation screen and edit screen have been implemented with fully functional components.**

 ## 📁 File Structure